pu2clr/QN8066/extras/doc/README.md

 PI Code Function: Identifies the radio station.
 This code is essential for allowing receivers to identify the source of the radio signal.

 **You don't need to calculate the Checksum to implement RDS services on the QN8066.
 This control is handled by the QN8066 itself.
 Basically, all you need to do is correctly fill in the PI Code.**

+##### PI Code Structure

+The PI code is a 16-bit binary value (4 hexadecimal digits), and its structure is as follows:

+* Country Identifier (First 4 Bits) - The first 4 bits of the PI code represent the country identifier.
+This helps to differentiate stations in different countries.
+For example, the code 0x1 might represent one country, while 0x2 represents another.
+* Program Type (Next 4 Bits) - The next 4 bits indicate the program type.
+This categorizes the type of content being broadcast, such as music, news, sports, etc.
+* Program Reference Number (Last 8 Bits) - The last 8 bits provide a unique reference number for the specific station or program.

+###### Example

+Let's consider an example PI code: 0x1234.

+* 0x1: Country identifier
+* 0x2: Program type
+* 0x34: Program reference number

 #### Block 2: Group Application Code and Variable Information